vector-of-bool/bpt/docs/crs/libraries.rst

 Public Header Root
 ******************

-The `public header root` is the `source root` directory that contains headers that will be visible to the `library's users <library user>`.
+The `public header root` is the `CRS source root` directory that contains headers that will be visible to the `library's users <library user>`.
 When compiling the containing library and all of its users, the `public header root` of the library should be added as a `header search path`.

 Transitive usage also applies: If library :math:`A` uses library :math:`B`, and library :math:`B` uses library :math:`C`, the `public header root` of :math:`C`